 Being an old fashioned guy, I was a bit disappointed because I received the T13 without RC.
 I prefer more to pilot via transmitter than via smartphone APP but, times are changing and we have to get used to everything being controlled by your phone.

 Pressing the “Arrow up/Take off” button, all the motors start to spin.
 In order to take off, you need to push-up the throttle stick.
-Altitude hold works very well but, without an optical flow sensor, it is slightly side flying.
+The altitude hold works very well but, without an optical flow sensor, it is slightly side flying.

 I intentionally stuck one blade in order to check if it has over current protection but no, the motors continued to spin.
 This is not good.